 "The essays in this impressive collection span a range of issues and events that have shaped Arab Americans' experiences and identities over more than a century.
-Readers will find in these pages a treasure trove of insights, stories, and probing analyses that, individually and together, do justice to the richness of the interdisciplinary field of SWANA studies."—Lisa Hajjar, University of California, Santa Barbara
+Readers will find in these pages a treasure trove of insights, stories, and probing analyses that, individually and together, do justice to the richness of the interdisciplinary field of SWANA studies."—Lisa Hajjar, co-editor of Jadaliyya

 "With its expansive understandings of feminism, literature, and politics, this anthology brilliantly foregrounds Arab American studies as a multidisciplinary field of analysis in the Americas and globally.
-Readers will thereby appreciate the ways in which this volume advances as much as it critiques the intellectual and political contributions and trajectories of Arab American studies."—Keith L. Camacho, University of California, Los Angeles
+Readers will thereby appreciate the ways in which this volume advances as much as it critiques the intellectual and political contributions and trajectories of Arab American studies."—Keith L. Camacho, editor of Reppin': Pacific Islander Youth and Native Justice

 "An excellent reader in the sense that it addresses the eminent issues in the field of Arab American studies, including but not limited to, its absence in academia, the complex histories of Arabs in the United States, the stereotypes of Arabs and Middle Eastern individuals in the US, the excessive scrutinizing of Arab Americans after 9/11."—Dalia Gomaa, author of The Non-National in Contemporary American Literature: Ethnic Women Writers and Problematic Belongings

 "Gathers the most groundbreaking work about Arab Americans, comprehensively interweaving issues of structural racism, diasporic and transnational politics of gender and sexuality with discussions of demography, the post-9/11 surveillance state, and American Islamophobia."—Stephen Sheehi, professor of Arabic studies, William & Mary